k-kashapov/Binary-Translator/README.md

 # Performance test

 The main goal of this project was to increase the execution speed of our language.

-To check the effect, we have created a simple program that calculates 12!.
+To check the effect, we have created a simple program that calculates the factorial of 12.

 We then run the program 100 000 times and check time of execution using Linux ```time``` tool.

 The ELF execution time is then compared with the same task performance on our Processor.

 | Architecture | Exec.
 Time, s |